jminor/cardmaker/README.md

 - https://game-icons.net/
 - https://thenounproject.com/

-Images can be embedded in your SVG templates as well, but there is currently no support for replacing images.
-(See "Someday Maybe" below.)
+Images can be embedded in your SVG templates as well, but there is currently no support for replacing images, except via the Layer mechanism mentioned above.
+(See also the "Someday Maybe" below.)

 ## Text Layout: Long Text, Centering, etc.